luk036/ellipsoid-method/ell-review.md

 ### Example: FIR filter design

-A typical structure of digital Finite Impulse Response (FIR) filters is shown in @fig:fir-strctr, where the coefficients $h[0], h[1], \ldots, h[n-1]$ must be determined to meet given specifications.
+A typical structure of digital Finite Impulse Response (FIR) filter is shown in @fig:fir-structure, where the coefficients $h[0], h[1], \ldots, h[n-1]$ must be determined to meet given specifications.
 Usually, they can be manually designed using windowing or frequency-sampling techniques [@oppenheim1989discrete].

 However, the experience and knowledge of designers are highly demanded in this kind of design methods.
-Moreover, there is no guarantee about design’s quality.
+Moreover, there is no guarantee about the design’s quality.
 Therefore, the optimization-based techniques (e.g. [@wu1999fir], more reference) have attracted tons of research effort.
 In this kind of methods, facilitated with growing computing resource and efficient optimization algorithms, the solution space can be effectively explored.

 ![A typical structure of an FIR filter\ @mitra2006digital.](ellipsoid.files/fir_strctr.pdf){#fig:fir-strctr}

 In the area of optimization algorithms, what is particularly interesting is convex optimization.
 If a problem is in a convex form, it can be efficiently and optimally solved.
 Convex optimization techniques are also implementable in designing FIR filters, including Parks-McClellan algorithm [@park1972chebyshev], METEOR [@steiglitz1992meteor] and peak-constrained least-squares (PCLS) [@selesnick1996constrained; @adams1998peak].
 In the mentioned articles, with the help of exchange algorithms (e.g. Remez exchange algorithm), certain FIR filter design problems can be formed as linear or quadratic programs.
-They are two simple form of convex optimization problems, which can be optimally solved with existing algorithms, such as the interior-point method [@boyd2009convex].
+They are two simple forms of convex optimization problems, which can be optimally solved with existing algorithms, such as the interior-point method [@boyd2009convex].
 Tempted by the optimality, more efforts were devoted to form the problem convex.
 Particularly, in [@wu1999fir], via spectral factorization [@goodman1997spectral], the problem of designing an FIR filter with magnitude constraints on frequency-domain is formulated as a convex optimization problem.
 More examples are provided in [@davidson2010enriching].

 Its time response is
 $$y[t] = \sum_{k=0}^{n-1}{h[k]u[t-k]}
 $${#eq:t_res}
 where $\mathbf{h} = (h(0), h(1),..., h(n-1))$ is the filter coefficients.
 Its frequency response $H: [0,\pi] \rightarrow \mathbb{C}$ is
 $$H(\omega) = \sum_{m=0}^{n-1}{h(m)e^{-jm\omega}}
-$${#eq:f_res}
+$$ {#eq:f_res}
 where $j = \sqrt{-1}$, $n$ is the order of the filter.
 The design of a filter with magnitude constraints is often formulated as a constraint optimization problem as the form
 $$\begin{aligned}